Taritsyn/LibSassHost/nuget/LibSassHost.Native.linux-x64/readme.txt

    ===========
    DESCRIPTION
    ===========
-   This package is deprecated.
-Instead, it is recommended to use a 'LibSassHost.Native.linux-x64' package.
+   This package complements the LibSassHost package and contains the native implementation of LibSass version 3.4.6 for Linux (x64).

+   This package is only compatible with .NET Core.

    =============
    RELEASE NOTES